SolidLabResearch/ODRL-Test-Conflicts/data/documentation/testcase-4.md

 [
     a ex:PolicyDemo;
-    dct:title "Hard conflict detected.";
-    dct:description "A duty which is prohibited to be fulfilled."
+    dct:title "A duty which is prohibited to be fulfilled.";
+    dct:description """
+The challenge is to detect that the duty that is required for a permission is prohibited.
+"""
 ].

 <> a ex:TestCase, ex:ConflictTestCase;